 The DIY Paludarium

 During this series of BEHINDtheBUILD, my goal is to give you all a well-documented, step-by-step guide to how I put this enclosure together..
-Hopefully this guide inspires you to pursue your own paludarium DIY!
-I list all of it’s inhabitants and how they all work together to keep this small kingdom healthy and thriving..
-Even though this project is far from a beginners guide, I think that everyone will take something useful away from this build.
-This chapter will serve as an overview to the following chapters in this edition of BEHINDtheBUILD.
+Hopefully, this guide inspires you to pursue your own paludarium DIY!
+I list all of its inhabitants and how they all work together to keep this small kingdom healthy and thriving… Even though this project is far from a beginners guide, I think that everyone will take something useful away from this build.
+This chapter will serve as an overview of the following chapters in this edition of BEHINDtheBUILD.

 What Is A Paludarium